duyapat-christony/duyapat-christony.github.io/_posts/grade-7/quarter-1/2024-11-03-solving-exterior-angle-and-adjacent-interior-angle.md

 ---

+### Example 3

-**Example 3:** If m∠4 = 75°, where ∠4 is the exterior angle and ∠6 is its adjacent interior angle.
+If m∠4 = 75°, where ∠4 is the exterior angle and ∠6 is its adjacent interior angle.
 Calculate the measure of m∠6.

 **Solution:** ∠4 and ∠6 are supplementary angles so their measures must add up to 180°.